Direct vs Regular Mutual Funds : What banks won’t tell you

 Risk of mistakes: Without professional guidance, there’s a risk of making poor investment decisions, though this risk is often overstated.

-III.
 Regular Mutual Funds

 Regular mutual funds, on the other hand, come with a hidden cost that many investors overlook: the commission fees paid to intermediaries like banks, brokers, and mutual fund distributors posing as financial advisors.
 These commissions are baked into the expense ratio, making regular funds more expensive than direct.